 Mice and Rodents

 Hearing the pitter-patter of tiny feet in the walls of your home is not a comforting feeling.
 Most people set out rat bait or use old-fashioned traps to catch the culprits and remove them.
 The flaw with this is that you don’t know how much of their family those rodents brought with them.
-The best bet for getting rid of the mice and rodents in your home is calling in reputable local pest control expert.
+The best bet for getting rid of the mice and rodents in your home is calling in a reputable local pest control expert.
 For example, if you live in the DFW metro area, you might call Moxie pest control in Dallas.
-If you live near Chicago, you’ll want to find out who has the best track record there.
+If you live near Chicago, you’ll want to find out who has the best track record there, there is always Terminix!
 Local experts are always best because they understand how your local climate, etc. factor into the methods used to eradicate pests.